nemixu/Milestone4/README.md

 * 8: Wait until the build has finished and click the view project link once it has done.
 If you get an error please refer to logs, and also check *2.1 above.

 Congratulations you have deployed DN fitness to Heroku and it is live to be viewed by anyone!

+## Credits:

+* All credits will go here.

+## Disclaimer:
+The contents of this website are for educational purposes only.